Annahcj/Annahcj/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently learning JavaScript algorithms and design patterns.
+I'm currently learning JavaScript algorithms and data Structures and design patterns.

 > Science is what we understand well enough to explain to a computer.
 Art is everything else we do.
 > Instead of imagining that our main task is to instruct a computer what to do,